AlexByzov93/cv_ml_project/README.md

 # Task 2.1

 This task was dedicated to adding style and code linting, and pre-commit hooks.
 I continued to use `Poetry` for solving this task.
+In this project I use the following frameworks:

+- `flake8` for python style guide enforcement
+- `black` for code formatting
+- `reorder-python-imports` for re-ordering python imports by stdlib, third party, first party

-In this instruction I describe how to setup the project for local development
+In this instruction I describe how to setup the project for local development.

 ## Step 1.
 Install Poetry